-- Best to apply in morning in dry conditions with no rain forecast that day. - Min surface (not air) temperature 1oC and dry (just damp okay). - Use brush, or Dacron roller (8 -12 mm nap or more on very rough surfaces.) - Spread out and work into surface.
-Very absorbent surfaces may "suck up" the Sealer. - Goes on milky, dries clear.
+- Best to apply in morning in dry conditions with no rain forecast that day. - Min surface (not air) temperature 1oC and dry (just damp okay). - Use brush, or Monarch roller (8 -12 mm nap or more on very rough surfaces.) - Spread out and work into surface.
+Very absorbent surfaces may "suck up" the PRIMER. - Goes on milky, dries clear.

-- Allow to cure overnight (Over coat within 72 hours). - Apply second coat if still porous. - DO NOT APPLY EPOTEC HB until dry and no milky patches visible. - Follow general safety guidelines as per Epotec HB, but note this is water based and you may wash out rollers etc with water and a small amount of detergent.
+- Allow to cure overnight (Over coat within 72 hours, 24 hrs in hot weather, to prevent adhesion issues with next coat.). - Apply second coat if still porous. - DO NOT APPLY V790 NT until dry. - general safety guidelines as per V790, but note this is water based and you may wash out rollers etc with water and a small amount of detergent.

 12.2.
-Epotec HB Epoxy pool coating
+V790 pool coating

-EPOTEC HB comes a 3 Kg pack.
+V790 comes a 5 L pack.
 It has the following features:

 Characteristics Temperature Value

-Pot Life (max time to use after mixing) 15C 3.5 - 4 hours
+Pot Life (max time to use after mixing) 15C 3 hour

-25C 1 - 2 hours
+25C 2 hours

-Minimum Application Temp 13C ambient/ground.
+Minimum Application Temp 5C ambient/ground.